bohops/UltimateWDACBypassList/README.md

 *As always, this is a work in progress...

 ------------------------------
-### Microsoft Recommended Block Rules - "LOLBIN" Write-Ups
+### Applications that can bypass WDAC - "LOLBIN" Write-Ups

 #### addinprocess.exe
  - By James Forshaw (@tiraniddo)